This article was originally published in the Winter 2000 issue of Ascent

 The seven musical notes and all mellifluous speech are the sacred

-goddess of creative art and its embellisher;
+water flowing from your feet. goddess of creative art and its embellisher;

 you dwell on the tongues of poets and minstrels.
 Glory, all glory to you.